TeachBooks/mirror_teachbook_manual/book/workflows/branches.md

-# Create your own version
+# Create your own version (branching, cloning, pulling)

 Branches are a very useful feature of Git.
 Branches allow you to work on multiple versions of your codebase simultaneously; you create a copy of your codebase, on which you can work independently of the main codebase.
 The main branch is the default branch.
 The content on this branch will be the most up to date version of the book.
 Therefore, new branches, which are made to add or fix some content in the book, are usually cloned from the main branch.
 This has many advantages compared to making the edits immediately in the main branch.
 Some advantages of working with branches are: